 1. Sync photos to your PC with Adobe Lightroom

-Then, Lightroom comes with amazing organizational skills using machine learning algorithms.
-This means it makes it extremely easy to search through all your photos and organize them just the way you want them.
+Lightroom comes with organizational skills using machine learning algorithms.
+This means it makes it extremely easy to search through all your photos and organize them just the way you want.

 2. Restart both your PC and mobile device

 On your PC:

 - Click the Start button from the left side of your taskbar.

 - Click on the Power button and select the Restart option.
 Wait for your PC to completely restart.

 - Sign in to your Windows 10 PC, and follow the next method if the issue is not solved.

 On your Android device:

 - Save all the files in order to not lose your data.